 You’ve been hitting the gym, drinking your whey protein shakes, but you’re not noticing growth.
 There are a few factors that could be at play here.

 The first possibility is that you simply are not getting enough calories into your diet.
-This could be due to a busy lifestyle, a weak appetite or simply a naturally fast metabolism.
+This could be due to a busy lifestyle, a weak appetite, or simply a naturally fast metabolism.
 Regardless of these factors, weight gain (including large gains in lean muscle) cannot be achieved if you are at a caloric deficit, or burning more calories than you are taking in.

-Another possibility is that you aren’t getting enough carbs into your diet to get the anabolic effect of insulin and the energy from the glucose carbs break down into so that protein can take care of your muscles.
+Another possibility is that you aren’t getting enough carbs in your diet to get the anabolic effect of insulin and the energy from the glucose carbs break down into so that protein can take care of your muscles.
 If you don’t have enough carbohydrates or fats in your diet, your body will use protein as energy.

 Whichever situation sounds like it could pertain to you, there is a supplement that can help: mass gainers.
 Today we’re going to talk about gainer supplements and how to use mass gainer for optimal results.